England vs Ireland talking points: Will George Ford and Owen Farrell rekindle partnership?

 Farrell and Ford back together

-Jones has stressed the need for testing different game strategies, but he has returned to a tried and tested formula for England's final game at Twickenham before heading to the Far East.
+Jones has stressed the need for testing different game strategies, but he has returned to a system he has utilised previously for England's final game at Twickenham before heading to the Far East.

 Jamie George, Joe Marler and Kyle Sinckler are named in the front row - but it is at 10, 12 and 13 where the game may be won and lost.